Reverse Engineering Packed Malware

 Once we got the entry point, lets use process hacker to dump unpacked binary from the dridex process's memory.
 As you can see, the entry point is in range above address 0x10000000, dump the the specific memory from process hacker.

 On opening the dumped binary in PE Bear, still we can see the imports are unresolved.This is because its mapped into memory, we need to unmap it.
 For that we need to update the raw address to virtual address and adjust raw size of pe file.

 Here I updated imagebase to 0x10000000 i.e address in virtual memory where the executable should be loaded, raw address to map the virtual address and updated the raw size of the bin file.

 Here you can clearly see that the imports are resolved and now we can save dridex.exe unpacked sample for further analysis using IDA

 This way we can unpack packers like dridex.
 Similarly we can unpack other packers too, I will be updating them in the upcoming blogs.
+I would like to thank @VK _Intel for my learnings.
 Thanks!